Asymptotic Theory for IV-Based Reinforcement Learning with Potential Endogeneity: Introduction

-To study the biases that arise out of the intertwining process of data generation and data analysis, and more importantly, the ways to correct for them, we consider a Markov decision process (MDP) framework.
-An agent makes a sequence of decisions over time to maximize his discounted rewards.
+To study this new bias and how to correct it, we consider a Markov decision process (MDP) in which an agent makes a sequence of decisions over time to maximize her discounted rewards.
 In each period, the \emph{true} reward is an unknown function of an observable current state variable and the agent's decision.
-However, the \emph{observed} reward is a noisy measure of his true reward.
-Importantly, the noise can be correlated with the state variable or the action taken, creating bias in the data.
-Based on the biased data, the agent makes decisions and learns over time the reward function with bias, which conceivably makes his develop a biased, suboptimal policy that links the state variables to his actions.
+However, the \emph{observed} reward is biased.
+Based on the biased data, the agent makes decisions over time.
+Our findings are summarized as follows.